 1. OIL or SHELLAC based primer

-I know many of you simply do not want to use oil based products and I hear you believe me, BUT there are certain times when you simply have no choice , as you need them for certain pieces of furniture.
+I know many of you simply do not want to use oil/ shellac based products and I hear you, believe me, BUT there are certain times when you simply have no choice , as you need them for certain pieces of furniture.
 And once you learn how to apply them, you will appreciate what they do for you .

-Oil based primer like BLOXX – IT has two mayor qualities that we need when painting furniture.
+Oil based primer BLOXX – IT and the shellac based TERMINATOR .
+Both of these have two mayor qualities that we need when painting furniture.

 a.
-It seals in the tanins used in the stains of mid century pieces
+They seals in the tanins used in the stains of mid century pieces

 b.
-It has much better adhesion than its water based equivalent
+They have much better adhesion than the water based equivalent

 So the types of furniture I would recommend you use this primer on are, Raw Pine, Laminate, Gloss or Lacquered Pieces, Mid Century Mahogany and Teak.